Qiskit/qiskit/.github/CONTRIBUTING.rst

 +-----------------+--------------------------------------------------------------------------------------------------------------------+-----------+

 It is possible to provide more than one option separated with commas.
-The order of precedence in the options is right to left.

 Alternatively, the ``make test_ci`` target can be used instead of ``make test`` in order to run in a setup that replicates the configuration we used in our